 Stay In Your Lane.
 Let’s say you lead through Arranger, and you’re responsible for marketing analytics.
 Although the job is typically focused on the marketing and sales teams, you see a cool opportunity to bring in a panoramic view with customer data and product data.
 Then you get the news that you need to “stay in your lane” - keep focused on the job you were given.
 This can be extremely frustrating if you lead through the Arranger strength because the broad collaboration and the ability to adapt to the current times is exactly where your genius lies.

 3 Fresh Application Ideas For The Arranger Strength

-These are ways to apply the talent theme of Arranger at work, even when the job duties on the team feel pretty locked in.
+These are ways to apply the Arranger strength at work, even when the job duties on the team feel pretty locked in.
 If you’re exploring this concept as a team manager, be sure to have a conversation around these ideas.
 You’ll both be able to come up with places to apply them.

 For someone who leads through the Arranger strength, put the talent to good use with one of these options:

 - Stalemate.
 Imagine two teams have been battling each other for years.
 They never seem to agree on budgets.
 They seem to have competing priorities.
 Collaboration has halted.
 Consider bringing in someone on the team who leads through Arranger.
 They may thrive on the idea that they get to put together processes, plans, events, and tasks that will actually move both teams forward.
 It’s important to know that if you put them in a situation where you want them to get momentum where it stalled, they need to have enough sway to make things happen.
 If they get blocked and ignored, they’re likely to find a workaround, yet running into an entire team of people bellyaching about the change or telling your team member to “stop fixing what’s not broken” it will actually drain them rather than make them thrive.